NATIONAL DAY OF LISTENING

 ” …every life matters equally, every voice matters equally, every story matters equally…” David Isay, founder of StoryCorps

-Have you ever wondered what Grandma’s favorite memory is, or how your father got that scar on his brow?
+Have you ever wondered what Grandma’s favorite memory is or how your father got that scar on his brow?
 What’s the story behind a friend’s nickname?
 Recording stories and sharing them gives breath to them.
-When we’re gathered with family and friends, we often reminisce.
-And while not all memories are pleasant, they hold a power over us that need to be released.
+When we gather with family and friends, we often reminisce.
+And while not all memories are pleasant, they hold a power over us that needs to be released.
 Telling them and sharing them lets our friends and families learn some of the lessons, some of our culture and heritage.
 Our stories connect us, and hearing others’ stories opens our eyes to the broader world.

 We’re made of many experiences and the experiences of those who’ve gone before us.
 Spend the day listening to their stories.
 Record them.
 Share them.
 Interview someone close to you or someone new to you.
 Let them become an indelible part of your life.